-Dangerous goods occurrences meeting the criteria of ORO.GEN.160 are to be reported using the Standard Occurrence Report Form the Operator has prepared and included in its Operator Manual.
+Dangerous goods occurrences meeting the criteria of ORO.GEN.160 are to be reported using the standard Occurrence Report Form the operator has prepared and included in its Operation Manual.

-Other dangerous goods occurrences may be reported using the HCAA Form specially made for this.
+Dangerous goods occurrences (not meeting the criteria of ORO.GEN.160) may be reported using the HCAA form specially made for this.